WTCa100/MintRoulette/README.md

 # MintRoulette
-Basic game written in C++ - the idea is rather simple, simulate roulette game .
+Basic game written in C++ - the idea is rather simple, simulate roulette game.